elastic/kibana/x-pack/build_chromium/README.md

 As of this writing, there is an officially supported headless Chromium build args file for Linux: `build/args/headless.gn`.
 This does not work on Windows or Mac, so we have taken that as our starting point, and modified it until the Windows / Mac builds succeeded.

-**NOTE:** Please, make sure you consult @elastic/kibana-security before you change or remove any of the build flags.
+**NOTE:** Please, make sure you consult @elastic/kibana-security before you change, remove or add any of the build flags.

 ## VMs